It’s no secret that status pages are an effective way to keep your customers informed.

 What They Do: PayPal is a world-famous online payment system.
 PayPal products and services range from online checkout services to cryptocurrency transactions.
 They operate over 430 million active accounts in more than 200 countries, with an estimated 35 million being merchant accounts.

 What’s Great About Their Status Page?
-PayPal’s content-heavy status page has sections split into tabs for easier navigation.
+PayPal’s status page has sections split into tabs for easier navigation.
 Users can also switch between production and sandbox status updates.

 The first tab is the Products, which lists components such as online and retail checkout, notifications, etc.

-There is a handy bulletin tab that addresses any recent incidents if a user wants details.
+API statuses are in a separate tab and include types of APIs PayPal uses with their sub-categories statuses.
+There’s a tab for incidents and a separate one for maintenance.
+There is also a handy bulletin tab that addresses any recent incidents if a user wants details.
 The final tab is an incident history for the past 60 days.

 Their 60-day incident history chart distinguishes between incidents and downtime.
 However, their incident log only has small, faint icons that could be more obvious.